storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 The same story forms also repeat themselves in fiction: stories of adventure, discovery, pursuit, etc.  Stories based upon one or more of these forms will tend to repeat certain story elements.

-StoryBuilder's Master Plots tool helps you shape your story's plot based on suggestions from these two sources.
+StoryCAD's Master Plots tool helps you shape your story's plot based on suggestions from these two sources.

 The Master Plots tool is invoked from the Plotting Aids sub-menu of the Tools menu.
 It provides a list of plot skeletons, or master plots.
 Selecting one of the master plots from the list at the top of the form will display  notes relevant to that master plot.